2004 United States presidential debates: Debate schedule

 Originally, the CPD specified that the first debate would be focused on domestic policy and the third focused on foreign policy.
 Those terms were changed in an announcement by the CPD on September 24, after it had reviewed the terms of the MOU.
 The CPD agreed that foreign affairs and homeland security would be the primary topic for the first debate and domestic and economic policy will be the primary topic of the third debate.
 More broadly, it also agreed to make a "good faith effort" to accommodate the rest of the terms of the MOU.

 The September 24 announcement, which was released in the format of a copy of a letter sent to the two campaigns, also noted CPD's pleasure at the willingness of the two campaigns to participate in the second, "town meeting"-style debate, yet was ambiguous about just what had been agreed to.

 Originally, the CPD had announced that questions for the second debate would come from undecided voters selected by the Gallup Organization from the standard metropolitan statistical area surrounding the host city.
 This had been the policy followed for the 1992, 1996, and 2000 debates.
 But the September 24 letter to the two candidates did not comment on this; instead, it noted that campaign representatives can discuss participant selection methodology with Dr. Frank Newport of Gallup in order to resolve any open issues.
-One such issue was that the MOU specified that half the questions be asked by "soft Kerry supporters" and half by "soft Bush supporters," though what is meant by those terms was not made clear.
+One such issue was that the MOU specified that half the questions be asked by "soft Kerry supporters" and half by "soft Bush supporters," though what was meant by those terms was not made clear.

 Format

-For 2004, each debate lasted ninety minutes, included a live audience, had no opening statements, could have included follow-up questions from the moderator and ended with closing statements of two minutes.
+For 2004, each debate lasted ninety minutes, included a live audience, had no opening statements, could have included follow-up questions from the moderator, and ended with closing statements of two minutes.

 September 30: First presidential debate (University of Miami)

-This debate is the most well known of the three debates, because of the "You forgot Poland" incident, and the bulge controversy.

-The debate was held in the Convocation Center of the University of Miami in Coral Gables, Florida.
+The first presidential debate between President George W. Bush and Senator John Kerry, took place on Thursday, September 30, 2004, in the Convocation Center of the University of Miami in Coral Gables, Florida.

-Jim Lehrer of PBS' The NewsHour posed nine questions for each candidate.
+The debate was moderated by Jim Lehrer of PBS' The NewsHour posed nine questions for each candidate.